Guide

 The 83(b) election, explained.

-An 83(b) election tells the IRS to tax your restricted founder stock on the day you buy it — when it's worth almost nothing — instead of as it vests, when it may be worth a lot.
-You have exactly 30 days from the stock purchase to file.
+An 83(b) election changes when restricted founder stock is taxed: at transfer instead of as the restrictions lapse.
+You have exactly 30 days from that founder's stock purchase or transfer to file.
 There are no extensions.

 Why it exists

 Founder stock usually comes with vesting: the company can repurchase unvested shares if you leave.
-Under Internal Revenue Code §83, stock that can be forfeited isn't taxed when you receive it — it's taxed as it vests, at whatever it's worth then.
-Great for the IRS if your startup takes off; terrible for you, because each vesting date becomes a taxable event on paper gains you can't sell.
+Under Internal Revenue Code §83, stock that can be forfeited may otherwise create taxable income as the restrictions lapse.
+If the company grows, each vesting date can create a tax bill on illiquid stock.

 The mechanics, briefly